Easy Fresh Fig Cheesecake Recipe

 Troubleshooting

-If you try to mix the batter with cold ingredients they will not blend well and result in curdling.
-The best way to smooth this would be to warm the batter in a double boiler and let the batter become smooth.
+If you try to mix the batter with cold ingredients, they will not blend well and will curdle.
+The best way to smooth this is to warm the batter in a double boiler until smooth.
 Then, let it cool to room temperature before you bake.

 Why did my baked cheesecake crack?

-Over-mixing a cheesecake batter usually is the culprit for cracks as too much air gets incorporated while mixing.
-The air makes the cheesecake rise during baking, and then, collapse during cooling causing a crack.
+Over-mixing a cheesecake batter usually is the culprit for cracks, as too much air gets incorporated while mixing.
+The air makes the cheesecake rise during baking, and then collapses during cooling, causing a crack.

 How can I keep my cheesecake from cracking?